rharbird/microbit-challenges/docs/source/tutorials/buttons.rst

 Has the button been pressed?
 ----------------------------
-The problem with using ``is_pressed()`` is that unless you are pressing the button at that precise moment then you won't find out whether the button was ever pressed or not.
+The problem with using ``is_pressed()`` is that unless you are pressing the button at that precise moment then you won't detect whether the button was ever pressed or not.

 The ``was_pressed()`` function is useful is you want to write code that occasionally checks whether the button has been pushed but then goes on to